QR5.4.2 The Gravity Gradient

 Newton discovered gravity but found it inconceivable that inanimate matter caused it:

-If matter is only moves by physical contact, how does the earth pull the moon without touching it, or the moon cause tides on earth?
-Newton had no answer, nor does science today, as that matter alters space and time is just as inconceivable as that it acts at a distance.
-Matter moves in space and time, so how can it change what defines it?
-The standard model solution was that unverifiable virtual photons cause electro-magnetism, but this trick didn’t work for gravity, so the idea that matter changes space and time only deepened the mystery.
+Yet if matter only moves by physical contact, how can the earth keep the moon in orbit without touching it, or the moon cause tides on earth?
+Newton had no answer, nor does physics today, as that matter alters space and time is just as inconceivable as that it acts at a distance.
+Even a field that creates particles can’t change space and time, so how does gravity work?

 Figure 5.8 Gauss’s Flux Law